 Commands are listed in alphanumeric order.
-If a command can target either VFO A/main RX and VFO B/sub RX separately, it is so identified by a \$ symbol.
+If a command can target VFO B/sub RX separately, it is so identified by a \$ symbol.
 This symbol must be added to the command only when targeting VFO B/sub RX.
+For VFO A/main RX it must be omitted.